 Add 1/2 cup broth and simmer until liquid is absorbed, stirring often, about 4 minutes.
 After this initial stage you can continue to cook, adding more broth by ladlefuls and allowing liquid to be absorbed before adding more, stirring only after you have added the liquid.
 To avoid stirring all the time, spread the rice in a thin, uniform layer after you stir.

 When the rice is tender but still has a bite stir in the pumpkin.
 Season to taste with salt and pepper and cook for a few more minutes then add one last ladleful of broth.
-Scatter the mozzarella over the risotto and cover for 5 minutes until melted.
+Scatter the mozzarella or gorgonzola over the risotto and cover for 5 minutes until melted.
 Meanwhile dry fry the guanciale or pancetta until crunchy.
 Plate the risotto, sprinkle with the grated Parmigiano, top with the pancetta.
 Serve, passing additional Parmigiano separately.
 Serves 3-4